tjdragon/Part-12-Computation/Claude/ZKP/README.md

 # Basic Threshold Signature System with Zero-Knowledge Proofs

-This is a **pure Python implementation** of the CGGMP21 threshold signature system enhanced with Zero-Knowledge Proofs.
+This is a **Python implementation** of the CGGMP21 threshold signature system enhanced with Zero-Knowledge Proofs.
 Straightforward Python code with comprehensive ZKP capabilities and detailed logging.

 ## 🔐 Zero-Knowledge Proof Features